smathog/Hyperskill-Projects/Java Projects/Bulls and Cows (Easy)/Stage 1/README.md

 1. Print a predefined game log that contains at least two turns.
 2. The output to be graded is a 4-digit code consisting of unique digits.
 3. The last line of your output contains a secret number.

+# Notes

+For this stage, all the implementation required was simply providing a printout of a mock game.